mhsyaman/milestone-1-mhsyaman/README.md

 ### HTML Documentation for Adelas

-Here is the HTML structure used to build the Adelas is Shoe Store websites.
-This site provides information about products and promotions, as well as a contact form for visitors.
+Here is the HTML structure used to build the Adelas is Sport Cars Store websites.
+This site provides information about products, as well as a contact form for visitors.

 #### Page Structure